alphagov/govuk-design-system/src/components/service-navigation/index.md

 See when and how to show navigation links in the [Help users navigate a service pattern](/patterns/navigate-a-service/).

-## Use ‘slots’ to add custom elements
+## Use ‘slots’ to add custom HTML code

-The Service navigation includes the option to use ‘slots’ to insert custom HTML code at specific points inside the component.
-This helps you extend the component to add custom elements, such as language selectors.
+The Service navigation includes the option to use ‘slots’ to render custom HTML code at specific places inside the component.

-You must provide your own styles and JavaScript code for the content within a slot, particularly if you’re not using an existing component.
+You must provide your own styles and JavaScript for the custom HTML code within a slot, particularly if you’re not using an existing component.
 You’ll need to decide on the most appropriate layout and positioning.

 {{ example({ group: "components", item: "service-navigation", example: "with-slots", html: true, nunjucks: true, open: false }) }}

 The [Help users to navigate a service pattern](/patterns/navigate-a-service) includes some guidance on ‘Adding other header and navigation elements’.

+### Adding language navigation

+If you use the [trial Language navigation component](/components/language-navigation) and provide your whole service in more than one language, you can use the 'end' slot to show language options within the Service navigation and align it with navigation items.

+### Align the end slot with the navigation items

+When enough space is available on screen, the Service Navigation can render custom HTML inline with navigation items, to their right, rather than underneath the navigation items.

+If you use HTML:

+1. Place the custom HTML code in the end slot before the closing `</div>` of the `<div class="govuk-width-container">` element.
+2. Add the `govuk-service-navigation__inlining-container` to the `<div class="govuk-width-container">` element.

+If you use Nunjucks:

+1. Place the custom HTML code in the `html` option of the `end` slot.
+2. Set the `align` option of the `end` slot to `"inline"`.

+This can help save space when showing tools users expect to see in that area, like a [language navigation](/components/language-navigation), or authentication and account links.

+{{ example({ group: "components", item: "service-navigation", example: "with-inline-end-slot", html: true, nunjucks: true, open: false }) }}

-### Ensure the ‘aria-label’ is accurate for users of assistive technology
+### Make sure the ‘aria-label’ is accurate for users of assistive technology

 When a service name is shown, we let users know that there’s information about the service with a ‘region landmark’ using the `<section>` element.